microsoft/FluidFramework/examples/hosts/app-integration/external-data/README.md

 This example demonstrates a scenario in which the Customers "source of truth" of their data lives in a service that is external to the Fluid service.
 The Customers can then:

-1. Import the external data into a Fluid collboration session.
+1. Import the external data into a Fluid collaboration session.
 2. Export data from a Fluid collaboration session back to the source of truth.
 3. Sync updates between Fluid and the source of truth in as close to real-time as the scenario allows.